Atoll (band): Subsequent iterations

 In 1985, Chris Beya recorded the instrumental composition "Métamorphose" for the Musea Records album Enchantement, which also included music by Ange and Pulsar, among others.
 This led to Beya reforming Atoll, with him as the sole member of its final, 1981 lineup, in addition to Raoul Leininger on vocals, Jean-Pierre Klares on bass, Gilles Bonnabaud on drums, and Nathalie Geschir on keyboards.
 In 1989, the band released its first new record since 1981, titled L'océan, followed by the live album Tokyo, c'est fini! in 1990.

 In 2003, the album Illian – J'entends gronder la terre, was released under the name Chris Beya Atoll.
-In 2014, Beya, accompanied by Mike Kadi on vocals and Didier Hoffman on drums, released an English version of the album, titled I Hear the Earth.
+In 2014, Beya, accompanied by Mike Kadi on vocals and Didier Hoffmann on drums, released an English version of the album, titled I Hear the Earth.